yuri-murayama/Yuri-Murayama/index.md

 ### Work Experience
 **Project Researcher**, The University of Tokyo, Tokyo, Japan, Apr 2023-present.

+### Publications
+**Journal papers**
+- <ins>Murayama, Y.</ins>, Kobayashi, I., Towards Question Answering with Multi-hop Reasoning and Calculation over Knowledge using a Neural Network Model with External Memories, J. Adv.
+Comput.
+Intell.
+Intell.
+Inform., 27(3), pp.481-489, 2022.

+**International conferences/workshops**
+- <ins>Murayama, Y.</ins>, Kobayashi, I., Towards Question Answering with Multi-hop Reasoning over Knowledge using a Neural Network Model with External Memories, Joint 12th International Conference on Soft Computing and Intelligent Systems and 23rd International Symposium on Advanced Intelligent Systems (SCIS&ISIS), 2022.

+- <ins>Murayama, Y.</ins>, Pereira,L.K., and Kobayashi, I. Dialogue over Context and Structured Knowledge using a Neural Network Model with External Memories.
+The 1st Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics and the 10th International Joint Conference on Natural Language Processing (AACL-IJCNLP2020) Knowledgeable NLP Workshop, December 2020.

+- <ins>Murayama, Y.</ins>, Kobayashi, I., Morita, T., Nakano, Y., and Yamaguchi, T. Development of an Access Method to Menu Ontology Data through Converting Natural Language into SPARQL Queries.
+The 8th Joint International Semantic Technology Conference (JIST2018) Workshop, Hyogo, Japan, November 2018.

+**Domestic conferences**
+- <ins>Murayama, Y.</ins>, Ishigaki, T., Uehara, Y., Miyao, Y., Takamura, H., and Kobayashi, I. Text Generation on Important Features of Table Data.
+The 37th Annual Conference of the Japanese Society for Artificial Intelligence, June 2023.

+- <ins>Murayama, Y.</ins> and Kobayashi, I. Dialogue over context and structured knowledge using a neural network model with an external memory.
+The 34th Annual Conference of the Japanese Society for Artificial Intelligence, June 2020.

+- <ins>Murayama, Y.</ins> and Kobayashi, I. Approach to dialogue over context and structured knowledge using a neural network model with an external memory.
+The 26th Annual Meeting of the Association for Natural Language Processing, March 2020.

+- <ins>Murayama, Y.</ins> and Kobayashi, I. Building a dialogue system over context and knowledge using a neural network model with an external memory.
+The 14th Young Researcher Association for NLP Studies, Hokkaido, Japan, August 2019.

+- <ins>Murayama, Y.</ins>, Kobayashi, I., Morita, T., Nakano, Y., and Yamaguchi, T. Applying a neural network model of dialogue considering context to Japanese ordering dialogue.
+The 33th Annual Conference of the Japanese Society for Artificial Intelligence, Niigata, Japan, June 2019.

+- <ins>Murayama, Y.</ins>, Kobayashi, I., Morita, T., Nakano, Y., and Yamaguchi, T. Development of an Access Method to Structured Knowledge through Converting Natural Language into SPARQL Queries.
+The 32nd Annual Conference of the Japanese Society for Artificial Intelligence, Kagoshima, Japan, June 2018.

+- <ins>Murayama, Y.</ins>, Kobayashi, I., Morita, T., Nakano, Y., and Yamaguchi, T. Fundamental Study on an Access Method to Linked Open Data through Converting Natural Language into SPARQL Queries.
+The 24th Annual Meeting of the Association for Natural Language Processing, Okayama, Japan, March 2018.

 ### Education
 **Ph.D. in Computer Science**, Ochanomizu University, Tokyo, Japan, Apr 2020-Mar 2023.